Fortnite: Season 6, PS4 cross-play and everything else you need to know

 Where you can play Fortnite

-You can play Fortnite on PS4, Xbox One ($450 at Amazon), Mac, Windows PC, Nintendo Switch, Android or iPhone ($999 at Walmart).
+You can play Fortnite on PS4, Xbox One, Mac, Windows PC, Nintendo Switch, Android or iPhone ($1,599 at Mobileciti Online).
 You can download Fortnite for free on all platforms, but you'll only be able to play the Battle Royale mode.
 The aforementioned cooperative mode, called Save The World, costs $40 and is unavailable to mobile users.
 But even on the platforms it's available on, Save The World Players are becoming a rare breed compared to the Battle Royale crowd.

 It's important to note that the game works near seamlessly on most platforms, but Mac users have raised concerns about low frame rates, stuttering and more.